sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 etcd-peer-trusted-ca-file: "/path/to/your/peer/ca/file"
 {{< /highlight >}}

-## Securing the API and the dashboard
+## Secure the API and dashboard

-Let's go over how to secure the API and dashboard.
-Please note that by changing the parameters below, the server will now communicate over TLS and expect agents connecting to it to use the WebSocket secure protocol.
-In order for communication to continue, both this section and the [following section](#securing-sensu-agent-to-server-communication) must be completed.

 Both the Sensu Go API and the dashboard use a common stanza in `/etc/sensu/backend.yml` to provide the certificate, key, and CA file needed to provide secure communication.
-Let's look at the attributes you'll need to configure:
+Here are the attributes you'll need to configure.

+_**NOTE**: By changing these parameters, the server will communicate over TLS and expect agents that connect to it to use the WebSocket secure protocol.
+For communication to continue, you must complete the steps in this section **and** in the [Secure Sensu agent-to-server communication][10] section._

 {{< highlight yml >}}
 ##